shranjan/SPINACH/README.txt

 This is the initial pinac repository.

-This is an edit by Phil
+This is another edit by Phil